Out of This World (Europe album): Songs

 "Superstitious" is the first song on the album, written by Joey Tempest.
 It was the first single released from the album and is arguably one of Europe's most recognizable and popular songs.
 The song was released in Europe, Australia and New Zealand in July 1988.
 The song reached number one in Norway and their homeland Sweden and peaked at number 9 on the Billboard Mainstream Rock Tracks.
 The single charted in many other European charts as well.

 "Open Your Heart" and "Let the Good Times Rock" would become minor hits in the UK.
 Three more singles would be released, yet none of them charted.
 "Sign of the Times" was released as single only in Argentina in 1988 and "Tomorrow" only in Brazil in 1989.

 Release and Reception

 Out of This World was the band's follow up album to the successful album The Final Countdown, but it did not match the success of its predecessor.
 Upon its release in August 1988, Out of This World peaked at No. 19 on the Billboard 200 album chart.
-The album is Europe's best-selling album in Switzerland.
-Out of This World achieved Platinum status in the United States, platinum status in Switzerland and gold in Canada.
+The album is the band's best-selling album in Switzerland.
+Out of This World achieved platinum status in the United States, platinum status in Switzerland and gold in Canada.

-Out of This World included the hit singles "Superstitious", "Open Your Heart" and "Let the Good Times Rock", all of which had accompanying music videos.
-"Superstitious" was released in the fall of 1988 and became arguably the band's most recognizable song from the album.
-Its music video received heavy airplay on music television.
+Out of This World did not spawn any major US hit singles.
+On the US Hot 100, the song "Superstitious" became a moderate hit, peaking at #31, while the singles "Open Your Heart" and "Let the Good Times Rock" did not chart on the Hot 100.